Misconceptions About Heat Pumps

 Heat pumps do require electricity to run but once they're installed your heat pump will supply 100% of your heating and 100% of your hot water requirements much more efficiently than a fossil fuel boiler.

 This one is simply not true!
-Although many people choose to install in new builds because it can save money to combine with other building works it's possible to install in existing buildings.
+Although many people do choose to install in new builds because it can save money to combine with other building works it's possible to install in existing buildings too.
 It can be more challenging than in new buildings but we have worked on a number of different types of projects and can use our experience to find you the best option available.

 "Heat pumps only work with underfloor"

-There's no disputing that heat pumps work well with underfloor heating!
-However they are perfectly able to be used alongside radiators as well.
+There's no disputing that heat pumps work well with underfloor heating However they are perfectly able to be used alongside radiators as well.
 We recommend sizing up your radiators to get the best possible efficiency from your heating system and can advise you on exactly what is needed to get the perfect temperature for your home for the lowest running cost.

 "Heat pumps don't get your water hot enough"

-A person usually has a shower at about 40-45 Degrees, we would look to store your water at 60 Degrees to ensure that you would have hot water at the turn of a tap.
+A person usually has a shower at about 40-45 Degrees, we would look to store your water at 60 Degrees to ensure that you would have hot water on hand at the turn of a tap.

 There are all sorts of uncertainties when people talk about heat pumps because they're only now becoming more common there are plenty of myths surrounding them.

 It can be confusing when you don't know the fact from the fiction so we've tried to combat a few of the rumours that go around to help you get a better understanding of what your buying.